Whether you’re reaching out to a blog, channel or playlist curator, there are certain things that can help your music submission .

 Do your homework.

 This is another assignment.
-Before reaching out, make sure the media you are trying to get placements in actually match up with the music you are trying to push.
+Before you start your music submission, make sure the media you are trying to get placements in actually match up with the music you are trying to push.

 Good luck pitching some lo-fi ambient stuff to an EDM online mag.
 You get the picture.
 A little media research goes a long way if you want to build valuable relationships for future releases.

 Take some time, and time will be taken.

 Can’t stress this one enough: Be sure to whip up a solid one-pager.